findelabs/proxima/docs/src/configuration/server_authentication.md

-# Remote URL Authentication
+# Remote Server Authentication

-Proxima can both connect to remote endpoints using the following authentication methods:
+Proxima can both connect to remote URL's using the following authentication methods:

 - Basic
 - Bearer